ArtWachowski/iec_61850/README.md

 Run cc_snifer tool:
 cc_sniffer

+Run attackclient.py from iec61850 directory.

-libiec61850 is an open-source (GPLv3) implementation of an IEC 61850 client and server library implementing the protocols MMS, GOOSE and SV.
+libiec61850 is an open-source (GPLv3) implementation of an IEC 61850 client and server library implementing the protocols MMS, GOOSE and SV, credit goes to MZ_Autoimation.
-It is implemented in C (according to the C99 standard) to provide maximum portability.
-It can be used to implement IEC 61850 compliant client and server applications on embedded systems and PCs running Linux, Windows, and MacOS.
-Included is a set of simple example applications that can be used as a starting point to implement own IEC 61850 compliant devices or to communicate with IEC 61850 devices.
-The library has been successfully used in many commercial software products and devices.
-- IEC61850 credit goes to MZ_Autoimation